happybeing/safenetwork-fuse/README.md

 ```
 sudo apt-get install libfuse-dev libfuse2 xdg-utils
 ```
-NOTE: you only need one of either `libfuse-dev` or `libfuse2`, and one will fail to install depending on which linux distro you have.
+NOTE: you only need one of either `libfuse-dev` or `libfuse2`, and one may fail to install depending on which linux distro you have.
 So as long as one of them is installed your're good.

 ## Build for mock network